CrazyRobMiles/ESP32-Printing-party-camera/README.md

 ## Instuctions
 The camera wakes up when the PIR sensor is triggered.
 It initialises the on board camera and searches for a compatible Bluetooth printer.
 If it finds one it displays a message and waits for the button to be pressed.
 When the button is pressed the camera shows a five second countdown and then takes and prints a picture.

-If the camera PIR sensor is not triggered for 30 seconds the camera will shut down and until the PIR sensor is triggered again.
+If the camera PIR sensor is not triggered for 30 seconds the camera will shut down until the PIR sensor is triggered again.

 If the camera can't start running (perhaps the printer is not switched on) it will retry five times and then shut down if the PIR sensor is not triggered.
 ## Parts list